nickolaj-jepsen/fnug/README.md

         - "\\.fnug\\.yaml$"
 ```

-#### Watch autorun example:
+#### File watching example:

-Uses file autorun to monitor the file system for changes, and select commands accordingly, can be combined with git autorun
+Uses file watching to monitor the file system for changes, and select commands accordingly, can be combined with git auto

 ```yaml
 fnug_version: 0.1.0